AI and Machine Learning: Today’s Implementation Realities

 - Acquire a balance of tactical and strategic skills required to stand out as a data scientist

 - Prevent AI project failure and understand why it’s almost never due to technology

-- BI & IT Leaders concerned with deploying and operationalizing models
+- BI and IT leaders concerned with deploying and operationalizing models

-- AI Consultants wishing to experience modern complexities of organizational AI implementation
+- AI consultants wishing to experience the modern complexities of organizational AI implementation